mrlaliff93/minimal-mistakes/_posts/2017-06-18-rhetological_fallacies.md

 ![image-left](http://i.imgur.com/8oNRNcn.png){: .align-left}
 Using evidence from an unnamed 'expert' or 'study' or generalized groups like 'scientists' to claim something to be true.

-> *“A study shows that eating a clove of garlic a day can help prevent heart disease."*
+*“A study shows that eating a clove of garlic a day can help prevent heart disease."* < {: .text-center}
-{: .text-right}

 ## **Appeal to Authority** ##